ipfs/js-ipfs-repo-migrations/README.md

 All migrations are placed in the `/migrations` folder.
 Each folder there represents one migration that follows the migration API.

 All migrations are collected in `/migrations/index.js`, which should not be edited manually.
-It is regenerated on every run of `jsipfs-migrations add` (manual changes should follow the same style of modifications).

 **The order of migrations is important and migrations must be sorted in ascending order**.

 Each migration must follow this API.
 It must export an object in its `index.js` that has following properties: